Madurodam is packed with beautifully made small model replicas of Dutch landmarks, canals and parks.

 Although the theme park seems small when you first get to it, it takes approximately two hours to explore.
 We suggest you combine visiting The Hague, seat of the Dutch government, with a visit to Madurodam.

 How to get to Madurodam

-Children less than 3: free admission
+Children under 2: free admission